-Signal Group Signal Name Active I/O Description PLL PLL_TEN High I When this signal is high, the PLL_TUNE signals are used to tune the PLL.
-PLL_TUNE [9:0] High I When the PLL_TEN signal is asserted, these signals are used to tune the PLL.
-When PLL_TEN signal is negated, the PLL tune bits are internally controlled.
-PLL_RSTI Low I When this signal is asserted, the PLL is reset.
-Temperature TM_IN The TM_IN and TM_OUT signals can be used to measure the die TN_OUT temperature.
+Signal Group Signal Name Active I/O Description Temperature TM_IN The TM_IN and TM_OUT signals can be used to measure the o TN_OUT temperature.
 Test тск High I This signal is used to clock state information and test data into and out of Tsi148 during IEEE 1149.1 test operation.
 TMS High I This signal is used to control the state of the TAP controller during IEEE 1149.1 test operation.
 TDI High I This signal is used to serially shift test data and test instructions into Tsi148 during IEEE 1149.1 test operation.
 TDO High 0 This signal is used to serially shift test data and test instructions out of Tsi148 during IEEE 1149.1 test operation.
 TRST Low I This signal provides an asynchronous initialization of the IEEE 1149.1 compliant TAP controller.
-CE0_TEST High I This signal is used during factory test.
-It should be left unconnected on the PWB.
+This signal must be tied to ground if JTAG is not used in the system.
+If JTAG is used in the system, the TRST input must be asserted low at the negation of the PURSTI input and then held high during boundary scan testing.
+CEO_TEST High I This signal is used during factory test.
+It should be pulled down on the PWB.
 Power VDD2 I The +3.3V pins provide power for the I/O buffers.
 VDD I The +1.8V pins provide power for the internal core logic.
 VSS I These pins form the ground connections for all of the input macros, output macros, and core logic.
 PLL_VDD I The +1.8V pin provides clean power to the internal Analog Phase Locked Loop.
 PLL_VSS I This input provides clean ground to the internal Analog Phase Locked Loop.